-- 25.8.1 All USA Climbing Paraclimbing competitions shall utilize the Classification System rules in this Rulebook. - a) All Paraclimbing competitors must meet the specification for at least one category in the Paraclimbing Classification System outlined in Rules 25.8.6, 25.8.7, 25.8.8, and 25.8.9. - b) Adult Paraclimbing competitors are at least sixteen (16) years of age or older, by December 31st, of the year in which the National Championship is held. - c) Youth Paraclimbing competitors are not at least sixteen (16) years of age or older, by December 31st, of the year in which the National Championship is held. - 25.8.2 Each Adult Paraclimbing competitor registering for a competition shall register in an appropriate category as defined in the Paraclimbing Classification System. - 25.8.3 Each Youth Paraclimbing competitor registering for a competition shall register in the appropriate age category.
-Such competitor shall also indicate on their registration their appropriate category as defined in the Paraclimbing Classification System. - 25.8.4 Category Merging: If there are less than three competitors in a category, that category may be merged with another category or other categories, as shown in the following diagram:
+- 25.8.1 All USA Climbing Paraclimbing competitions shall utilize the Classification System rules in this Rulebook. - a) All Paraclimbing competitors must meet the specification for at least one category in the Paraclimbing Classification System outlined in these rules. - b) Adult Paraclimbing competitors are at least sixteen (16) years of age or older, by December 31st, of the year in which the National Championship is held. - c) Youth Paraclimbing competitors are not at least sixteen (16) years of age or older, by December 31st, of the year in which the National Championship is held. - 25.8.2 Each Adult Paraclimbing competitor registering for a competition shall register in an appropriate category as defined in the Paraclimbing Classification System. - 25.8.3 Each Youth Paraclimbing competitor registering for a competition shall register in the appropriate age category.
+Such competitor shall also indicate on their registration their appropriate category as defined in the Paraclimbing Classification System. - 25.8.4 Paraclimbing is a new sport and a variety of different impairments can result in reduced power; classification is an attempt to optimize placement of all athletes in order to endeavor to organize so that the competition is between individuals of similar performance capabilities.
+These categories and standards will be reviewed periodically by the Medical Committee and the Rules Committee, each of which may consult with advisers or other stakeholders such as the Paraclimbing Committee.